ChristopherMichaelOwens/h1b_statistics/README.md

 The column names in the data file must match "SOC_NAME", "CASE_STATUS", and "WORKSITE_STATE".
 I ran into problems with the worksite state in the 2014 data, and the column names were so dissimilar, that I'm not sure how to ensure a correct match, as there are different instances of "state" columns.

 # Run Instructions
+If necessary, ensure column names of desired data match the above in limitations, otherwise they will need to be changed in the code.

 Navigate in the command line to the h1b_statistics folder, and type "./run.sh".
 Output should be in the output folder from the root directory.